actionhero/actionhero/tutorials/typescript.md

 - localize (method that accepts a string and a connection)
 - watchFileAndAct / unWatchAllFiles (methods)

-### Removed from the API object with no replacement:

-- utils (these are private to actionhero)

 ### The API object

 what remains on the API object are truly things about your API - actions, tasks, servers, initializers.
 And now these elements are very typesafe. **_You can no longer add and remove things randomly to the API object_**.
 This means that in your project, you should create imports/and exorts directly and share them with your actions and tasks.